List of Major League Baseball career at bat leaders

 At bats are used to calculate certain statistics, including batting average, on-base percentage, and slugging percentage.
 A player can only qualify for the season-ending rankings in these categories if he accumulates 502 plate appearances during the season.

-Pete Rose is the all-time leader in at bats with 14,053, and the only player in MLB history with more than 13,000 at bats.
+Pete Rose is the all-time leader in at bats with 14,053, and the only player in MLB history with more than 12,400 at bats.
 Only 30 MLB players have reached 10,000 career at bats.
-As through of the 2025 season, no active players are in the top 100 of career at-bats.
-The active leader is Andrew McCutchen, 121st all-time with 8,350.
+As of September 25, 2026, only one active players is in the top 100 of career at-bats.
+The active leader is Freddie Freeman, 95th all-time with 8,690.